trteodor/LineFollower_Light/README.md

 * https://kcir.pwr.edu.pl/~mucha/Pracki/Rafal_Cyminski_praca_magisterska.pdf
 * https://forbot.pl/forum/topic/13552-cukiereczek/

-**_If you have question please open issue to this repository, or write comment under video on youtube._**
+**_If you have questions, please open an issue in this repository or comment below the YouTube video._**